I'm new

 For children and youth

 On Sundays (excluding the first Sunday of the month), there are three groups that take place during the main service.
-These are: Creche (0-3 years), Causeway Kids (4-11 years), and Hype (11-18 years).
+These are: Creche (0-3 years) and Causeway Kids (4-11 years).
 These groups allow for children and youth to learn about God and the Bible in a more suiting and aiding way for them.

 We also hold several groups throughout the rest of week for children and young people.
 On a Wednesday, we host a morning Toddlers group for pre-school children to play, sing and discover, whilst parents, carers and grandparents can meet together.